We're so excited you're coming to Brown! Here are the answers to some common technology questions we've heard from

 What software is available for incoming students?

 We're glad you asked!
 Before you buy any software, check software.brown.edu to see if we already offer it for free.
-Four you should especially note are Microsoft Office, Rosetta Stone, Adobe Creative Cloud, and Dropbox.
-If you're a committed student for the class of 2021, you will be in our systems as a student starting June 1st and can start installing and using this software at that time.
+Four titles you should especially note are Microsoft Office, Rosetta Stone, Adobe Creative Cloud, and LinkedIn Learning.

 What type of computer support is available?

 If your computer has a problem, the IT Service Center can help you troubleshoot software and configuration issues.
 However, they don't repair student computers, so if you need a repair or part, they'll send you a block away to the Brown Bookstore Technology Center.
-The Bookstore does warranty repairs for Dell and Apple computers under warranty, and for-fee repairs for anything else.
+The Bookstore supports Safeware warranty service when purchased with a computer from the Bookstore, as well as Apple service and factory service for other brands, under current warranty coverage or for a fee.